AidedAtom/AidedAtom/README.md

   - learning c++
   - СМГ student
   - discord user: "promushkata"
-  - in a collab with @gaybito on AaG's uds(Aided and gaybi's universal shit)
+  - in a collab with @gaybito on AaG's uds(Aided and gaybi's universal dumb shit)